COREi64/MasterTracker-1541-Drive-Enhancement/README.md

 - 1 x MasterTracker Display Board and Bezel, with link cables
 - 1 x MasterTracker Main PCB, with link cables
 - 1 x UC2 Tap Board
-- 1 x Drive ROM Adapter Board
+- 1 x Drive ROM Adapter Board (with programmed eprom*)
 - 1 x Cut Stencil (used to cut the opening in the face of the drive)

+* eprom will be programmed with four copies of the original 1541 drive rom.
+IF you own a copy of JiffyDOS for the 1541, you may opt certify this prior to purchasing, and have the JiffyDOS code programmed into 1 of the four positions of the rom.

 What is NOT supplied:

 Tools (drill, drill bits, screwdrivers)